 No matter which story you believe, it is true that this is a great place to call home.
 And that should come as no surprise!

 Wherever you turn in this 70 square mile city, there is something going on.
 It seems that building is going on pell-mell with new churches, restaurants, grocery stores, shops, schools cropping up everywhere.
-The city is an ideal place for homes and businesses- the perfect place for working, shopping and for living.
+A city is an ideal place for homes and businesses- the perfect place for working, shopping, and for living.

 Surprise Outdoor Recreation